joncrlsn/dque/README.md

 # dque - A durable (persistent) queue

-dque is an embeddable persistent FIFO queue of like structs.
-It uses no 3rd party libraries (except for testing).
+dque is an embeddable persistent FIFO queue for Golang.

 The queue is broken up into segments, each of which corresponds with a file on disk.